RnbWd/chronic/RATIONALE.md

 }
 ```

-But why include pump and this error-handling boilerplate in every build-file of every project?
-So I put it chronic:
+Instead of writing this error-handling boilerplate in every file, I put it chronic:

 ```js
 var chron = require('chronic');